-The Radiology Residency Program offers an excellent benefits package, including health and disability insurance, vacation days and holiday pay.
-House Officers at U-M are represented by the House Officers Association (HOA) and receive benefits and compensation based on a contract negotiated by HOA.
-A resident’s salary affords a very high quality of life in Ann Arbor
+The Radiology Residency Program offers an excellent compensation and benefits package, including health and disability insurance, vacation days and holiday pay.
+This package is negotiated by the House Officers Association (HOA).

 - StatDx access

 - RADPrimer access

 - Resident e-library: hundreds of books available in electronic form for resident access in the University of Michigan cloud storage.

 - U-M Taubman Medical Library: access to numerous medical journals and radiology text books online.